 ‡‡ Phone alerts made during normal local business hours.

-Identity Guard® Essentials costs $8.99 a month until you cancel and comes with a free 30-day trial when you use our link.
+Identity Guard® Essentials costs $8.99 a month.
 Like LifeLock, Identity Guard monitors your social security number, driver’s license, and registered credit cards.
 Identity Guard also monitors automobile loan applications in your name before a thief can drive away in a vehicle in your name.

 Identity Guard also includes bank account application and cellphone alerts that notify you promptly if someone is applying for an account in your name.
 You’ll also receive password change notifications for your credit cards and bank account if someone other than you tries to make alterations.